Top 8 Small Business Saturday Ideas to Stand Out from the Crowd

 7. You can start by posting regularly a week in advance on social media.
 You can post about the following:

-- How the big day would be like at your store – make a timeline of everything that you have planned for your customers.
+- What the big day would be like at your store – make a timeline of everything that you have planned for your customers.

 - The winners of any event that you can hold before the occasion, and those winners can even avail discounts on any purchases they make at your store on SBS.